cbout/MAVLink_C_example/include/README.md

 ### Functions:

-This functions can be found in the root of the library in the file : `mavlink_helpers.c`
+Those functions can be found in the root of the library in the file : `mavlink_helpers.c`

-To send message with this library you have to create a `mavlink_message_t` with the good function (i will describe those function later) then put your messages in a buffer with this function :
+To send a message with this library you have to create a `mavlink_message_t` with the good function (we will describe how later) then put your message in a buffer with this function :

 ```c
 /**